scipy-conference/scipy_proceedings/papers/emily_dorne/main.md

 All winners used Level-2 satellite imagery instead of Level-1, likely because it already includes useful atmospheric corrections.
 Sentinel-2 data is higher resolution than Landsat, and proved to be more useful in modeling.

 All winners also used gradient boosted decision tree models such as LightGBM [@lightgbm], XGBoost [@doi:10.48550/arXiv.1603.02754], and CatBoost [@doi:10.48550/arXiv.1810.11363].
 First place explored training a CNN model but found the coarse resolution of the satellite imagery overly constraining, particularly when using Landsat imagery.
+Despite deep learning models often being thought of as the go-to for image data, decision tree models can work particularly well with satellite imagery where the task is point estimation rather than segmentation.[^footnote-3] Decision tree models also have a number of advantages over deep learning models as they boast faster training and inference, do not require a GPU, and provide greater interpretability.
+This enables more rapid experimentation and iteration in training and supports near real-time inference using limited compute.

 ## Model experimentation takeaways